castn/tex-gradle-plugin/README.md

 ## Development

 When building and testing this library, make sure to clone the submodules.
-Those are LaTeX projects, used for integration tests.
+Those are TeX projects, used for integration tests.

 ## Thanks